gamblevore/speedie/Documentation/Speed.md

 A beginner to programming, would probably benefit more from Speedie's ease of compiling, readability, and reliability.

 Theres no reason to feel that "Speedie has won a contest against C++" for that reason... when an expert could write faster C++ functions than the inbuilt C++ lib funcs.
 Not everyone wants to spend that time, however...
-And they might not be allowed to include their favourite libs/funcs in each project they work on, due to different company owners having different requirements.
+In fact writing a high-quality file-library takes **years** (most likely over 12) because you tend to discover problems or better approaches very slowly.
+And the programmer might not be allowed to include their favourite libs/funcs in each project they work on, due to different company owners having different requirements.

-If 10 different people wrote 10 different "mini-libs" for doing files faster, and all worked together on one project... whose C++ lib-replacement do you use??
+If 8 different people wrote 8 different "mini-libs" for doing files faster, and all worked together on one project... whose C++ lib-replacement do you use??
 All of them?
 One?
 None?
 You see!
 Having a faster base-lib already helps for that reason.

 A fast-file C++ library like [fast_io](https://github.com/cppfastio/fast_io) is definitely impressive and useful.
 But it might be that only 0.01% of C++ programmers are using it.
 And like above, it is one of many options, leading to fragmentation, creating many incompatible code-bases.
 Meanwhile 100% of speedie developers get the faster file-funcs.